-Zimbabwe is an authentic, rugged fascinating country, home to warm people, wildlife galore, and one of the Seven Natural Wonders of the World: Victoria Falls.
+Zimbabwe is an authentic, rugged fascinating country in Africa, home to warm people, wildlife galore, superb photo safaris, and one of the Seven Natural Wonders of the World: Victoria Falls.

-Two major rivers form the northern and the southern boundaries of Zimbabwe, the Zambesi River cuts along its northern frontier while the languid Limpopo River form the southern border, in between the Zimbabwe has a variety of habitats from granite hills to the majestic mountains, lush forests and beautiful rivers.
+Two major rivers form the Northern and the Southern boundaries of Zimbabwe, the Zambesi River cutting along its Northern frontier while the languid Limpopo River forming the Southern border, in between the Zimbabwe has a variety of habitats from granite hills to the majestic mountains, lush forests and beautiful rivers.

 Zimbabwe derives its name from the spectacular stone structures of the Great Zimbabwe ruins, a Unesco World Heritage Site with a mysterious origin.